Gan-Tu/Udacity-Robotics/p1-search-and-sample-return/README.md

 **Getting Unstuck**

 Someimes a Rover can get stuck for various reasons.
-Whenever the Rover is at a speed slower than 0.2 but in 'forward' mode, I start counting how long it has been slower than 0.2 speed.
-If it has exceeded 4 seconds, I let Rover turn the steer more and more, switch between postive direction and negataive direction every 4 seconds, and accelerating or not accelerating every 4 seconds as well, until it has gotten unstuck.
+Whenever the Rover is at a speed slower than 0.2 larger than -0.2 (aka. going backwards) but in 'forward' mode, I start counting how long it has been slower than 0.2 speed.
+Every two seconds, I let Rover turn the steer more and more, switch between postive direction and negataive direction, and accelerating backwards.
+I stop the throttle and turn again before accelerating if Rover is trapped for more than 5 seconds.

 #### 3. Autonomous Mode, Results, and Potential Improvements

-The simulator I used for development is: **840x524 resolution, "Good" graphic quality, and 12 frames per second.** Under these settings, I only need to swtich to manual mode to get Rover unstuck in very rare occasions, while getting 60.1% of the world mapped at 80.7% fidelity.
+The simulator I used for development is: **800x600 resolution, "Fantastic" graphic quality, and 22 frames per second.** Under these settings, I only need to swtich to manual mode to get Rover unstuck in very rare occasions, while getting 60.1% of the world mapped at 80.7% fidelity.
 Rover is also able to pick up 4 rocks under only 438 seconds.

 ![Autonomous Result][image5]